kabuto-mk7/kabuto-mk7/README.md

 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Machine learning and Mobile Computing.

-✍️ &nbsp;Apart from technical interests, I like Competitive Video Games and Esports, Building Computers, Watching Anime.
+✍️ &nbsp;Apart from technical interests, I like Competitive Video Games and Esports, Building Computers, Watching YouTube and Movies!

 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions